sparkflows/sparkflows-docs/docs/user-guide/dashboards/index.rst

  .. figure:: ../../_assets/tutorials/dataset/jdbc-dashboard.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

-Click on the ``Chart`` tab & select Choose a JDBC dataset, there you will find all JDBC datasets created under your application.
+Click on the ``Chart`` tab and select Choose a JDBC dataset, there you will find all JDBC datasets created under your application.

 .. figure:: ../../_assets/tutorials/dataset/jdbc_dataset.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

-Select any JDBC dataset for which you want to create ``Chart`` & select ``CREATE NEW``
+Select any JDBC dataset for which you want to create ``Chart`` and select ``CREATE NEW``

 It will take you to the new page, as below :

 .. figure:: ../../_assets/tutorials/dataset/jdbc_chart_create.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

 Select the ``Chart Type`` if you want to see the availble chart types.

 .. figure:: ../../_assets/tutorials/dataset/jdbc_chart_type.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

-In the above step, we selected ``Bar Chart`` & updated column for x & y axis and added some filters.
+In the above step, we selected ``Bar Chart`` and updated column for x and y axis and added some filters.

-Add NAME, DESCRIPTION & save it.
+Add NAME, DESCRIPTION and save it.

 .. figure:: ../../_assets/tutorials/dataset/jdbc_chart_update.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

 Once you save it, the chart will appear on the chart list page.